nibblesnbits/AnyQDemo/README.md

 This project also contains an example `IRequestSerializer`, the `JsonRequestSerializer`.
 This class can be used in conjunction with [AnyQ.Formatters.Json](https://www.nuget.org/packages/AnyQ.Formatters.Json/) in any project.

+## Notes

+You may pass the `/clear` option to the command line to purge the queue on start.

 ## Building and Running

 Simply clone this repo, open in Visual Studio 2012 (or newer), and run.